 The gen sound is generated offline using a Frame Buffer Object (FBO).
 Sounds including ref and gen are stored using 2-D OpenGL textures.
 The next step is that the pixel-wise absolute error between (ref) and (gen) is computed after the texture is passed to a GLSL shader program.
 The process of summation is completed on the GPU with the help of the OpenGL application of the reduction operator provided by Boost Compute [26].
 It efficiently supplies the SAE.
 Also, our method uses only an operator of mutation for generating a good fly and replace with a bad fly during an iteration of the optimization technique.
 Crossover operator excluded to ensure that produced recent fly partially modified from the good previous generation fly.
 In other words, when we use crossover maybe two good flies producing a new fly in between are very likely to be bad.

 Our method is tested with parameters showing in Table 1 and Table 2, using 9 x number of flies-D search space.
-In the first steps of the algorithm, the flies randomly generated using the square tiles (see Figure 3).
+In the first steps of the algorithm, the flies randomly generated using the square tiles as shown in Figure 3.
 The mutation probability is fixed to 100 % due to the crossover is not suitable in our algorithm.
 Our practical part of the algorithm processed automatically.
 However, the image (and its size) and the number of individuals are selected by the user.
 To avoid slow down the whole process, the user balanced the number of flies with image size for avoiding premature convergence.
+For realistic sound synthesis, our algorithm replaces the square tiles with a stripe mask as shown in Figures 5 and 6.
+We use a twisted wave sound editor for reading sound.
+The Mono sound system used in this research.
+A waveform sampled at 8000 Hz.
+Figure 7 shows an example of a reference sound which is used in this article.

 Table 1.
-Parameters for the first testing in the algorithm
+Parameters for the first testing 1 di 1 di

+in the algorit hm

 Parameter Value

 Image size 200 x 400

 no. files 3500

 no. generations 200000

 probability of mutation (p_m) 100%

 probability of crossover 0.0%